 Ms. Cholmondeley served as a private consultant on Strategic Planning from 2004 to 2009.
 She served as the Vice President and General Manager of Specialty Products for Sappi Fine Paper, a subsidiary of Sappi Limited from April 2000 until January 2004, and prior to that from January 1998 until April 2000, she was a private consultant on Strategic Planning and Mergers and Acquisitions.
-From 1992 until January 1998, Ms. Cholmondeley held various management positions with Owens Corning, including General Manager of Residential Insulation.
+From 1992 until January 1998, Ms. Cholmondeley held various management positions with Owens Corning, including Vice President and General Manager of Residential Insulation.
 Ms. Cholmondeley served as a White House Fellow and a Special Assistant to the U.S. Trade Representative for several countries in the Far East from 1982 to 1983.
-She has also held a number of significant positions with Overs Corning including General President for Blue Cross of Greater Philadelphia.
+She has also held a number of significant positions with other companies, including managerial positions with Westinghouse Elevator Company, and as Chief Financial Officer and Senior Vice President for Blue Cross of Greater Philadelphia.
 Ms. Cholmondeley is an independent trustee of Nationwide Mutual Fund.
-She also serves on the Boards of Terex Corporation and Minerals Technologies, Inc. Ms. Cholmondeley served on the Board of Armco Steel from 1996 until 1999, Ultralife Batteries from June 2004 until June 2010 and on the Board of Albany International from 2005 until 2013.
+She also serves on the Board of Terex Corporation.
+Ms. Cholmondeley previously served on the Boards of Armco Steel from 1996 until 1999, Ultralife Batteries from June 2004 until June 2010, Albany International from 2005 until 2013, and on the Board of Minerals Technologies, Inc. from 2004 to 2014.
 Ms. Cholmondeley is a NACD Board Leadership Fellow and part-time facility member of the NACD In-Boardroom education program.

-Qualifications considered for Ms. Cholmondeley included her general and varied business operating experience, including leadership positions and experience in international matters; her experience serving as a board member; and her experience in accounting and financial matters.
+Qualifications considered for Ms. Cholmondeley included her general and varied business operating experience, including leadership positions and experience in international and general management operations; her experience serving as a board member; and her experience in accounting and financial matters.

-Michael J. Coleman .....
-Age 70 Director since 1991
+Michael J. Coleman Age 71 Director since 1991

 Mr. Coleman is the Chairman of the Board of Cool Media Company and a partner in CS&W Associates Media Management, both based in Cocoa Beach, Florida.
 He served as Chairman of Cape Publications in Melbourne, Florida until retiring from that position on January 1, 2007.
 He previously served as Publisher of FLORIDA TODAY and President of the Gannett Co., Inc., South Newspaper Group from 1991 to April 2006.
 He serves as a director of Ron Jon Surf Shops Worldwide and Florida Bank of Commerce, Orlando, Florida, and as a Trustee of the Freedom Forum and its Diversity Institute and its museum ("Newseum"), all based in Washington, D.C.
-Prior to the Merger, Mr. Coleman served as a director of Gendex.
+Prior to the merger of Dentsply International Inc. ("Old Dentsply") with Gendex on June 11, 1993 (the "Merger"), Mr. Coleman served as a director of Gendex.